Liz-0/github-pages-with-jekyll/index.md

 # Welcome to my blog

-I'm glad you are here.
-I plan to talk about ...
+Glad you are here.
+I would like to learn about algorithm, data structure, NLP, Python, though I'm merely a beginner in CS.
+All helpful comments are valued and appriciated.
+Gratias~